hemalshah10/cko_batch_pipeline/README.md

 For this project, the chosen database technology used was Snowflake.
 The transformation pipeline was also developed in Snowflake.

-### Data Warehouse Design
-A star schema design was used for this data warehouse.

 ### Steps to run the pipeline

 #### Users Pipeline